2. Material Accounting Policies

 2.11 Recognition of Revenue

-Sale of Goods: The Company manufactures and sells a range of Textile Machinery, Machine Tools, Accessories and parts, Castings and Aero-space Components.
+Sale of Goods: The Company manufactures and sells a range of Textile Machinery, Machine tools parts and Aero-space components.
 Revenue is recognised when control is transferred to the customer upon despatch or delivery of goods, based on the terms of contract.

 The Company's obligation to replace faulty products under standard warranty terms is recognised as a provision (Refer Note.
 18)

-Export Incentives: Export incentives are recognized when the right to receive payment/credit is established and no significant uncertainty as to measurability or collectability exists.
+Export Incentives and Carbon credit: Export incentives are recognized when the right to receive payment/ credit is established and no significant uncertainty as to measurability or collectability exists.
 Revenue from carbon credits / REC entitlements are recognized on delivery thereof or sale of rights therein, as the case may be, in terms of the contract with the respective buyer.

 Royalty: Royalty revenue is recognized on an accrual basis in accordance with the substance of the relevant agreement provided that it is probable that the economic benefits will flow to the company and the amount of revenue can be measured reliably.
 Royalty arrangements that are based on production, sales and other measures are recognized by reference to the underlying arrangement.